danhphan/git-tutorial/1-theory.md

 The `.git` directory that we have mentioned is known as the _repository_, or repo for short.
-It contains all your past history, including the actual data, the hashes of the data, dates and authors of changes, and tags and branches.
+It contains all your past history, including the actual data, the hashes of the data, dates, and authors of changes, and tags and branches.

 Once upon a time, before git was invented, repositories were always in a central location such as your department's main computing server.
 (The most